 History & Mission

-In service of the entire University, the Harvard China Fund supports teaching and research on China and promotes Harvard’s presence in China.
+The Harvard China Fund supports teaching and research about China across all departments and schools at Harvard University and promotes Harvard’s presence and activities in China.

 The Harvard China Fund’s Steering Committee, composed of faculty from across the University’s Schools, has identified three core objectives: